camunda-community-hub/camunda-8-api-postman-collection/README.md

 # camunda-8-api-postman-collection

-Collect all public (REST and GrphQl) APIs for Camunda Platform 8 into a single Postman collection to be easily used by folks.
-Note that engine operations in Camunda 8 use a gRPC API
+Collect all public (REST and GraphQL) APIs for Camunda Platform 8 into a single Postman collection to be easily used by folks.
+Note that engine operations in Camunda 8 use a gRPC API.

 # Run collections directly in Postman